Learning Equilibria in Matching Markets from Bandit Feedback: Regret Bounds

 \subsection{Main lemma}

-The key fact we need to analyze our algorithms is that \instabmeasure{} is upper bounded by the sum of the sizes of the relevant confidence sets, assuming that the confidence sets contain the true utilities.
+The key fact we need to analyze our algorithms is that \instabmeasure{} is upper bounded by the sum of the sizes of the relevant confidence sets, assuming that the confidence sets over the utilities contain the true utilities.
 (In the following, we again omit the round index $\round$.)